Skip to main content

 Flexible table

-Known limitation: For tables created in flexible mode, the UI labels undeclared columns as Auto and does not label them as dimensions or measures.
+For tables created in flexible mode, the UI labels undeclared columns as Auto and doesn't label them as dimensions or measures.

 For a flexible table, Polaris auto-discovers the table schema during ingestion.
 Polaris dynamically adds columns to the table based on the data it discovers during ingestion.
 The schema of a flexible table can have both declared and undeclared columns.
 You cannot change the name or data type of a declared column once it contains data.
 However, you can undeclare a declared column.
 If you choose to declare an existing, undeclared column, its data type must be compatible with the queryable schema.